-If you’re in the market for a BI solution, it’s vital to know the essential business intelligence features to look for.
-Here’s our recommended list of the 10 critical features of BI platforms that will help any organization improve their business strategies.
+If you’re in the market for BI software, it’s vital to know the essential business intelligence features to look for.
+Here’s our recommended list of the 10 key features of business intelligence tools that will help any organization improve their business strategies.

 1. Ranking Reports